Photography by Lydia Selk

 The first time Dillon saw them, they were basking on the artificial rocks around the pool, legs tucked under.
 The mist off the water was wafting around, while on the high white walls encircling the pool, reflections off the rocking water were moving in ever-waving patterns.
 Amber was doing Bethany's hair, combing half her long locks forward over one breast—the way they all wore it.

 He had long given up on those three.
 Over the last few months they made it clear they had no interest in him.
-Whenever he approached them, he noticed a cast would come over their eyes that allowed them to see everyone but him.
+Whenever he approached them, he noticed a cast would come over their eyes, allowing them to see everyone but him.
 And he took the hint.
 These three were goddesses, he learned; he could only admire from afar.

 When he got to the waterfall, no one was there.
 Neither the usual three nor Em.
 Five minutes passed, and he started to panic.
 The water at the bottom of the waterfall seemed to roil with a new intensity, and the mist off the fall felt clammy on his face.